Y’all, I couldn’t be more excited to finally share an actual reveal from our new home, also known as #theTrailHouseReno.

 Don’t miss the giveaway below!

 The goal for this renovation was to focus on giving the kitchen a face-lift kind of makeover.
-I wanted to make the most of what was already here and get the biggest impact, for the smallest investment.
+I wanted to make the most of what was already here and get the biggest impact for the smallest investment.
 I wanted a dream-big kind of kitchen without big-dream dollars.
-My kitchen has needed renovating for a long while now.
-I’ve bought some new products such as an air fryer which my friend told me to buy after she read about them on Product Expert.
-I haven’t used it yet but I’m sure it’ll be well used.

 Thankfully, the bones of the “before” kitchen were pretty good.
 I didn’t even have to paint the main cabinets.
 They were already white.
 My favorite!

-To get the most bang from my buck I focused on what mattered most; a sleek farmhouse sink and upscale faucet, high-end looking light fixtures, updated hardware and a bold, but budget friendly tile.
+To get the most bang for my buck I focused on what mattered most; a sleek farmhouse sink and new light fixtures, updated hardware and a bold, but budget-friendly tile.
 And best of all, I made all of my selections for these key features from the comfort of my home, on TheHomeDepot.com website.